cogtoolslab/cogtoolslab.github.io/_pages/prospective.md

 featured_image: /images/demo/demo-landscape.jpg
 ---

-The Cognitive Tools Lab is always on the lookout for outstanding postdocs and graduate students.
-This document will give you a sense for what we are looking for in a prospective lab member, and what the next steps to take are.
-Please read it in its entirety before contacting Dr. Fan to ask about doing research.
+If you are interested in joining the lab, this document will give you a sense for what we are looking for in a prospective lab member, and what the next steps are to take.
+Please read it in its entirety before contacting Dr. Fan to inquire about doing research.

 <!-- ### Open Position: Full-Time Lab Manager (updated: May 30, 2023)